opium-pro/master-hook/docs/CACHING.md

   cache: {value: 0}
 })
 ```
-> Cache is being updated every time you update the stogare.
+> Cache is being updated every time you update the storage.
 So it's always fresh!

-Done!
-That's all.
-Now your value in saved and being regulary updated in localStorage

 ## Change caching storage

 By default we use `window.localStorage` to cache values.
 But if you want to use some different storage, it's not a problem.

-You may need this for React Navive.
+You may need this for `React Navive`.
 Just pass `MasterHook.setLocalStorage`

 hooks.js: